About this course

-The MSc Integrated Building Information Management (BIM) at Liverpool John Moores University provides all the latest skills to work in this rapidly expanding field.
-You’ll gain CAD software experience and postgraduate management expertise.
+LJMU's MSc in Integrated Building Information Management (BIM) provides all the latest skills to work in this rapidly expanding field.

-- Informed by internationally-recognised research from our Built Environment and Sustainable Technologies (BEST) Research Institute
+- Study on a course informed by internationally-recognised research from our Built Environment and Sustainable Technologies (BEST) Research Institute

 - Gain the knowledge and skills required to work in the field of BIM Management in the UK and overseas in a variety of sectors

 - Access the latest computer aided design (CAD) and information management software

 - Complete an integrated BIM project, working collaboratively with colleagues form other disciplines

 Completing the MSc Integrated Building Information Management at Liverpool John Moores University will help you to make more efficient, effective and financially viable decisions in a collaborative environment, supported by the adoption of Building Information Modelling.

 This programme will encourage you to question your current thinking and practices, and become more innovative and creative in solving unique